Portland, Maine Motorcycle Accident Lawyers

 Any Maine resident with a valid motorcycle permit or license is allowed to ride a motorcycle.
 Non-residents can also ride in Maine if they have a motorcycle license from their state or country of residence.
 Additionally, individuals who are at least 16 years old and possess a permit from another state or country are permitted to ride on Maine roads.

-Currently, the State of Maine has specific requirements for helmet usage in Maine include:
+Currently, the State of Maine has specific requirements for helmet usage, including:

 • Operators under 18 years old, individuals operating with a learner's motorcycle permit, or those who have completed a driving test within the previous 12 months are required to wear helmets while riding.
 Additionally, helmets are mandatory for operators of off-road motorcycles under 15 years old.